gazebosim/docs/tutorials/sensor/sensor_demo.md

 ## Lidar sensor

-We don't want our robot to touch the wall at all because this may cause some damage, so instead of contact sensor we can use the Lidar.
+We don't want our robot to touch the wall at all because this may cause some damage, so instead of the contact sensor we can use the Lidar.
 Lidar is an acronym for light detection and ranging.
-This sensor can help us to detect obstacles around our robot.
+This sensor can help us to detect obstacles around the robot.
 We will use it to measure the distance between our robot and the wall.

-First let's create a frame on the `chassis` to fix our lidar to it.
+First let's create a frame to fix our lidar to it.

 ```xml
 <frame name="lidar_frame" attached_to='chassis'>